finos/symphony-wdk/docs/reference.md

 String that contains the host and the path to be targeted.

 #### method
 HTTP method to perform.
+GET is the default one.

 Supported methods are:
 - DELETE
 - GET
 - HEAD